Telehealth - Frequently Asked Questions

 3. After your virtual visit, your health care provider will send you a secure e-mail with patient care instructions, a summary of the visit, referral instructions, and other visit documents.

-• Telehealth visits are available from 8 am to 7 pm, Monday through Thursday and 8 am to 6 pm on Friday.
+• Telehealth visits are available from 8 am to 7 pm, Monday through Thursday, 8 am to 6 pm Friday, and now available on Saturday and Sunday from 11 am - 3 pm!

 • As always, Patient First Medical Centers are open for Walk-in Visits from 8 am to 8 pm, 365 days a year!